 General marketing terms: no-needle electrolysis, non-invasive electrolysis, tweezer electrolysis, tweezolysis.
 AC tweezers are also marketed as radio-frequency (RF) tweezers, high-frequency (HF) tweezers, ultrasonic tweezers.
 DC tweezers are also marketed as galvanic tweezers.

-Electric tweezers were patented in 1959 by Elizabeth Fozard and hailed by promoters as a “painless and permanent” alternative to electrolysis.
+Electric tweezers were patented in 1959 by Ethel Marion Fozard and hailed by promoters as a “painless and permanent” alternative to electrolysis.
 Eventually, “professional” electric tweezer units were heavily promoted in the 1970’s to beauticians, who in turn unwittingly charged their clients for unproven “permanent” treatments.

 In 1985, the U.S. Federal Trade Commission (FTC) charged electric tweezer Removatron with deceptively advertising that the product can permanently remove hair.
 At that time, FTC estimated Removatron was responsible for 80% of the electric tweezer market revenue.
 FTC estimated consumers spent a total of $37.5 million on electric tweezer devices and treatments that year.
 In 1987, FTC forced Removatron to include in all promotional material the following: “IMPORTANT: There is no reliable evidence that Removatron provides anything more than temporary hair removal.”
 Although this was modified in 1991, FTC still held there was not sufficient evidence to support claims of permanent hair removal.
 The company is still prohibited from making unsubstantiated hair-removal claims.

 Following FTC’s Removatron action, electric tweezers using direct current appeared, exploiting a loophole in the1985 FTC ruling, which only prohibited claims by AC tweezers.
 Some electric tweezers began selling conductive gel with the tweezers, which was used to bolster dubious claims of hair conductivity.